Vijayaadhithan/querix-semantic-search/docs/search_analytics.md

 is the request count and `SUM(api_call_count)` is the number of downstream planner, embedding, and reranker calls.
 Its top-level `duration_ms` is the server-side search-processing latency measured by a monotonic high-resolution clock.
-For Gainr it covers the compatibility workflow through result mapping;
+For a tenant using a compatibility adapter, it covers that workflow through result mapping;
 it does not include internet transit or frontend rendering.
 Durations inside `attempts_json` apply only to individual provider attempts; they can overlap and must not be summed to infer endpoint latency.
 The same applies to values in